garrza/garmer/README.md

 # Garmer - Garmin Data Extraction Tool

-A Python library for extracting health and fitness data from Garmin Connect, designed for integration with MoltBot and other health insight applications.
+A Python library for extracting health and fitness data from Garmin Connect, designed for integration with ClawdBot/MoltBot and other agentic applications with AgentSkills.

 ## Features